Constraining Non-Standard Interactions with Coherent Elastic Neutrino-Nucleus Scattering at the European Spallation Source: Theoretical framework

 where $j_1$ denotes the spherical Bessel function of order one, $s = 0.9 \, $fm~\cite{Friedrich:1982esq} is the surface thickness and $R_0^2 = 5/3 \left(R^2 - 3 s^2\right)$, with $R$ the neutron rms radius.

 Let us now discuss how CE$\nu$NS is affected by the presence of non-standard neutrino interactions (NSIs).
 NSIs, whose impact on neutrino propagation in matter was first discussed in Ref.~\cite{Wolfenstein:1977ue}, are a possible low-energy manifestation of new physics in the lepton sector.
 They are usually parametrized in terms of higher-dimensional operators in the effective field theory of the SM below the weak scale.
+As a neutral current process, CE$\nu$NS is only affected by neutral current NSIs (NC-NSIs), which are described by